Wedding Budget Breakdown: Where Your Money Actually Goes

-Ever wonder how much each extra guest really costs — beyond just the plate?
+Ever wonder how much each extra guest really costs, beyond just the food and drink?

 Think of it this way: every guest who's "just being polite" is costing you $184.
 That $3,680 could go toward 7 nights at a nice honeymoon hotel.
 The people who truly love you will understand a more intimate wedding.